Vietnam.vn - Nền tảng quảng bá Việt Nam

 To prevent recession early, Southeast Asia's leading economy is considering a series of stimulus and acceleration solutions.
 (Source: Getty Images)

-Speaking to reporters on July 12, Thai Deputy Finance Minister Julapun Amornvivat said the weekly economic cabinet meeting chaired by Prime Minister Srettha Thavisin on Monday is scheduled to consider support measures, including reducing household debt, on July 15.
+Speaking to reporters on July 12, Thai Deputy Finance Minister Julapun Amornvivat said the weekly economic cabinet meeting chaired by Prime Minister Srettha Thavisin on Monday will consider support measures, including reducing household debt, scheduled for July 15.

-The government is looking at sectors, including real estate, and different mechanisms to provide support with measures to help each group, Mr. Lulapun said.
+Mr. Lulapun said the government is looking at sectors, including real estate and various mechanisms to provide support with measures to help each group.

 The public support measures to be considered by the cabinet next week include 100 billion baht in soft loans to be distributed by the Government Savings Bank, a Finance Ministry source said, requesting anonymity.
 The loans have been postponed to seek comments from relevant agencies.